-We design and develop a wide range of multimedia SoCs for embedded graphics applications.
+We design and develop a wide range of multimedia SoCs for embedded graphics applications and notebook PC webcams.
 SoCs are integrated circuits that include a central processing unit, memory interfaces and other components and that address a range of end application requirements, including low power, high performance, low cost and high levels of system integration.
 Our SoCs are manufactured using standard CMOS processes.

 Embedded graphics processors.
-Graphics processors are commonly used by desktop and notebook PCs, game consoles, work stations and multimedia mobile phones to increase the speed and complexity of images that can be displayed on a monitor, TV or screen, and to improve color definition and image resolution.
-Graphics processors are also used to control the displays of thin clients, industrial PCs, office and factory automation equipment, and other applications.
+Graphics processors are commonly used by desktop and notebook PCs, game consoles, work stations and multimedia mobile phones to increase the speed and complexity of images that can be displayed on a monitor, TV or screen, as well as improve color definition and image resolution.
+Graphics processors are also used to control the displays of servers and a wide range of consumer and lifestyle, medical and industrial, office equipment, entertainment and other products.

 Before we combined our business with Feiya in 2005, SMI USA was principally a graphics processor company.
-We are currently focused primarily on designing, developing and marketing high-performance, low-power SoCs which contain a graphics processor engine and embedded memory, and which are highly integrated and low cost, small in chip size, easy to design-in by systems integrators, fully supported, and not end-of-life.
-The markets in which we compete include thin clients, industrial PCs, office and factory automation, and other applications.
+We are currently focused primarily on designing, developing and marketing high-performance, low-power SoCs which contain a graphics processor engine and embedded memory and are highly integrated and low cost, small in chip size, easy to design-in by systems integrators, and fully supported and not end-of-life.
+The markets in which we compete include low-end servers, consumer and lifestyle products, medical and industrial applications, office equipment and other machines.
 Our embedded graphics processors are generally used to render text, 2D graphics and graphical user interface on displays.

 Based on our DualMon technology, our graphics processors can drive two separate displays using one processor.
-This saves on costs as well as space on motherboards.
-Our ReduceOn® technology enables intelligent power management which algorithmically varies the clock and power to functional units based on system needs to significantly reduce average operating power usage.
+This saves on costs as well as space on mother boards.
+Our ReduceOn[®] technology enables intelligent power management which algorithmically varies the clock and power to functional units based on system needs to significantly reduce average operating power usage.
 End-users can thus use the mobile devices for longer periods without a reduction in performance.